Daniel-J-S/seir-flex-426/src/course-materials/react-fundamentals/week-18/day-3/lecture-materials/mern-stack-build-part-2.md

 1. Mixin
 1. Variables

-Let's write some Sass in our styles.scss:
+Let's write some Sass in our index.scss:

 ```scss
 // --------------------------